-The Board has five (5) directors, comprising of one (1) Executive Director, three (3) Independent Non-Executive Directors and one (1) Senior Independent Non-Executive Director.
-The number of Independent Directors is in compliance with Rule 15.02 of the Main LR which stipulates that at least two Directors or 1/3 of the Board, whichever is higher, must be Independent Directors and also the recommendation by the MCCG that at least half of the Board comprises Independent Directors.
+The Board has six (6) directors, comprising of one (1) Non-Executive Chairman, one (1) Executive Director, four (4) Independent Non-Executive Directors.
+The number of Independent Directors is in compliance with Rule 15.02 of the Main LR which stipulates that at least two Directors or 1/3 of the Board, whichever is higher, must be Independent Directors and also the Practice 5.2 of the MCCG that at least half of the Board comprises Independent Directors.